What is a 403 error and how can you fix it?

 You can potentially fix a 403 error by clearing your cache and cookies, contacting the company or your ISP, or potentially disabling your VPN.

-If these steps don’t work, you could also scan your device for malware or log into the website, if appropriate, since you may need the necessary permissions to access the content.
+If these steps don’t work, you could also scan your device for malware or log in to the website, if appropriate, since you may need the necessary permissions to access the content.

 How to fix a 403 error code on your own website